 Hari Sridhar: My main research interest is understanding the causes of heterospecific sociality and its influence on community organization.
 I have been involved in organizing various student based ecology conferences in India (YETI and SCCS), taught a course on birds at Azim Premji University, Bangalore and served as an editor for the magazine Current Conservation.

-Check his Google Scholar page for his publications.
-Hari has also conducted a fantastic set of interviews of scientists on their key publications.
-Hari is supported by INSA Young Scientist program from June 2016-May 2019
+Check Hari’s Google Scholar page for his publications.
+Hari is also interested in history of science and how ideas/papers develop.
+He has also conducted a fantastic set of interviews of scientists on their key publications.
+Hari is supported by INSA Young Scientist program from June 2016-May 2019.

 Krishnapriya Tamma: I completed my PhD from Dr. Uma Ramakrishnan’s lab at the National Centre for Biological Sciences, Bangalore.
 The major focus of my thesis was the biogeography of mammals in the Himalayas, and I used a variety of approaches (spatial analyses, phylogenetic) to understand the same.
 I am interested in spatial ecology, specifically, in long term patterns of ecosystem change.
 Given the explosion of data that we are currently witnessing, it is important that we develop cost effective tools for monitoring large-scale, long term changes in ecosystems.
 One way is to use remotely-sensed (or satellite) data.
 I hope to use remotely sensed data to measure changes in vegetation cover in semi-arid ecosystems as part of my post-doctoral work.
 I am also interested in science communication, and hope to increase my engagement with it in the coming years.

 Sabiha Majumder*, Krishnapriya Tamma*, Sriram Ramaswamy, and Vishwesha Guttal.2017, Inferring critical points of ecosystem transitions from spatial data. bioRxiv (*co-first authors)